vrtbl/passerine/README.md

 There are already some important things we can learn about Passerine from this short example:

 Like other programming languages, Passerine uses `=` for assignment.
-On the left hand side is a *pattern* – in this case, just the variable `double_then_add` – which destructures an expression into a set of bindings.
+On the left hand side is a *pattern* – in this case, just the variable `linear` – which destructures an expression into a set of bindings.
 On the right hand side is an *expression*; in this case the expression is a *function definition*.

 Passerine is an *expression-oriented* language, because of this, it makes sense that *all functions are anonymous*.
 All functions take the form `p₀ ... pₙ -> e`, where `p` is a pattern and `e` is an expression.